apache/spark/docs/mllib-dimensionality-reduction.md

 of reducing the number of variables under consideration.
 It is used to extract latent features from raw and noisy features, or compress data while maintaining the structure.
+In this release, we provide preliminary support for dimensionality reduction on tall-and-skinny matrices.

 ## Singular value decomposition (SVD)